halilbur/MovieRecommendationApp/README.md

 # MovieRecommendationApp
 A Movie recommendation app.
-Coded in Java programing Langugage
+Coded in Java programing Language

 # run
 You can run this code with click the ```MovieRecommendation.jar```